Athulya-MJ/zomato-clone/README.md

 # zomato-clone
-all the codes and necessary files are given below
+all the codes and necessary files are given below including images logos outputs(In a word document) etc